 With all these chemicals in foods, though, is there anything left that is safe to eat?

 The biggest thing you can do to help get chemicals out of your food is by cooking and preparing foods that are as close to nature as possible.
 This means buying fresh foods without packages and labels, buying fresh grass-fed meats and eggs from local sources, and fresh produce.

-Production of some ancient grains, like Kamut, don’t allow chemicals in their production, so they are a good bet for pastas or breads too.
+Production of some ancient grains, like Kamut, don’t allow chemicals in their production, so they are a good bet for pasta or bread too.

-For grains, cereals, and breads, choosing organic is the only way to go.
-This is because these banned chemicals in other countries are not allowed in organic chips, crackers, or breads.
+For grains, cereals, and bread, choosing organic is the only way to go.
+This is because these banned chemicals in other countries are not allowed in organic chips, crackers, or bread.

 By choosing organic dairy products, you also forgo any risk of BGH.

 I realize these are sometimes more expensive choices for many, so just do the best you can when you can.
 These days, organic prices are very competitive in most markets.

 Awareness of chemicals in foods is the first step to making informed decisions about what you put in your body.
 Avoid chemicals when you can, especially the ones highlighted in bold above.